Directors’ WarRoom

 The value is repeated exposure to serious challenge, commercial truth and structural clarity.

-Over time, the room helps leaders see where the business is becoming too dependent, too slow, too politically careful, too founder-led, too board-dependent or too fragile beneath visible success.
+Over time, the room helps leaders see where the business is becoming too dependent, too slow, too politically careful, too reliant on informal authority, too board-dependent or too fragile beneath visible success.

-The point is not to leave a meeting energised.
+The point is not to leave the room energised.

 Why entry is selective